WoWAnalyzer/WoWAnalyzer/README.md

 # TODO

- * Pretty sure self-heals aren't being included in the calculation
  * Get player names and merge them with events
  * -> show mastery effectiveness per player (so you can shout at your hunters)
  * Time per heal